syncfusion-content/angular-docs/angular/ReportViewer/Report-Service-For-DotNet-Core.md

 The ReportViewer uses Web API services to process the report file, process the request from control and return the processed data from control to client side.

 ## Create a Web API Controller for .NET Core platform
-Right-Click the Project, select Add and select Web API Controller Class file from the listed templates.
+Right-click the Project, select Add and then choose  Web API Controller Class file from the listed templates.

 ### References
 You should add the following packages for the report viewer: